NicoHood/HID/Readme.md

 System Wakeup is currently not working on all versions!
 System Shutdown is only working on Windows systems.

 RawHID only works on Uno/Mega.
+It still has some bugs.

 Programming Arduino Mega with ISP doesnt work because of fuses.
 Burning Bootloader error is fixed with IDE 1.5.7 or higher (avrdude bug)!
 See this for more information: http://forum.arduino.cc/index.php?topic=126160.0